How Credit Works

 What is bad credit history?

 A bad credit history means you’ve had experience – just not the good kind.
-Things like consistently late payments, a high ratio of credit utilization or credit card debt, defaults, accounts sent to collections and repossessions can add up to a poor credit history.[8]
+Things like consistently late payments, a high ratio of credit utilization on your credit card, defaults, accounts sent to collections and repossessions can lead to a poor credit history and bad credit score.

-Building better financial habits will improve your credit history and make lenders and others more likely to work with you.
+Building better financial habits can improve your credit history and lenders and others may be more likely to work with you.
 (For a step-by-step guide, see “How to Build (Or Rebuild) Credit.”)

 What is the difference between a credit report and credit history?

-As noted earlier, your credit history is a record of your financial habits.
-Your credit report is a summary of those habits.
+As noted earlier, your credit history is an ongoing record of your financial habits including repayment of debts like credit cards and loans.
+Your credit report is a statement of that information and a summary of your current credit status.

-Creditors provide your payment information to the major credit bureaus: Equifax, Experian and TransUnion.
-This becomes your credit report, which is available for a fee to potential lenders, landlords and others.[9]
+Creditors/lenders provide your payment information on credit cards, personal loans, auto loans and mortgages for example to the major credit bureaus: Equifax, Experian and TransUnion.
+This becomes your credit report, an accumulation of all of the information provided by each creditor and lender, which is available to potential lenders, landlords, banks and employers.

 It’s a good idea for consumers to check their credit scores and credit reports, too.
-If there’s information on there that you don’t recognize, it could be a simple clerical error.
+If there’s information on there that you don’t recognize, it could be a simple clerical error that you could dispute with the creditor and have corrected.
 However, it could also be a sign of identity theft.

 Note: You don’t have to pay to view your credit report.
 Each year you are entitled to one free credit report per year from each of the bureaus.[10]
 Every four months, order a free report until you’ve gotten them from all three bureaus.
 Do this every year to protect your credit history and your good financial name.